andrmiw9/TextAndImages-ToWord-usingDocX-byXceed/README.md

 All this programm uses DocX library made by Xceed.
 I tried to use the other one lib, but that one completely hadn't allowed to do anything useful with word file.

-Before all actions down below, check that you have your template correctly configured and the Base path also
+Before all actions down below, check that you have your template correctly configured and all paths also (mentioned in the end of this "tutorial")

 __So, how this works?__
 # 1)First this window appears: